CrazyJayesh123/Minecraft-Discord-Ai/replit.md

   - Reduced view distance and enabled physics optimization
   - Added specific error handling for ENOTFOUND, ECONNREFUSED, and ETIMEDOUT
   - Implemented connection timeout with automatic retry using new usernames
+- **Fixed AI response behavior**:
+  - Changed AI trigger from "bot"/"ai" keywords to "." prefix only
+  - AI now only responds when messages start with a dot (e.g., ".hello" or ".help")
+  - Removes the dot prefix before processing the message for cleaner AI responses

 ## System Architecture